If you’re wondering whether creatine is natty, then you’ve come to the right place!

 Do Natural Bodybuilders Use Creatine?

-Absolutely – since creatine isn’t banned by the governing bodies, many natural bodybuilders take it to improve their physiques.
+Absolutely – since creatine is not considered cheating by the governing bodies, many natural bodybuilders take it to improve their physiques.

 For example, Boris from Boris Aesthetics swears by Staunch Nation Creatine.